-Automatically stops the corresponding drum from lowering when there are three wraps of wire rope remaining on the drum.
+The minimum bail limit automatically stops the corresponding drum from lowering when there are three wraps of wire rope remaining on the drum.

 The load can be raised after the limit is contacted.

 The appropriate limit bypass switch must be turned to the bypass position before the load can be lowered below the limit.